watson/old-unix-spell-checker/README.md

 This means we need to re-create `makewords`, `lowercase` and `mismatch`.
 This repository contains those 3 programs.

-To run them locally, simply clone this reporsitory and run the following
+To run them locally, simply clone this repository and run the following
 pipeline:

 ```